YouTube – F-14 Tomcat For Sale

 1- 20 mm

 The F-14 Tomcat from Grumman was the fastest ever United States Navy fighter aircraft.
 It was used for air superiority, as an interceptor, and most recently, a ground attack aircraft.
 The Tomcat will always be remembered as an uncompromising, honest aircraft to those who flew it.

 Originally the F-14 Tomcat carried up to six 120 mile range AIM-54 Phoenix missiles.
 As a cost savings measure these were removed on 9/30/04.
 It was the only aircraft to carry the missile.

 Avionics of the F-14 Tomcat were capable of supporting all air-to-air combat and ground support missions.
 Computers monitored and provided real time information on weapons, navigation, and control systems, while a triple redundant GPS Navigator gave pin point position accuracy.

 The most up to date radar of the F-14 Tomcat proved extreme reliability under adverse conditions.
 It enabled high resolution tracking of BVR targets with no lag time, even at closing speeds up to Mach 4.0.
 ECM (Electronic Counter Measures) and anti-jamming technology tied in to the weapons systems and navigation controls detecting threats and avoiding them.

 The F-14 Tomcat was equipped with LANTIRN (Low Altitude Navigation and Targeting Infrared for Night).
 It enabled all weather, day or night missions against ground targets.

 Some feel that by many standards the 1970's F-14 Tomcat is still superior to the present day aircraft of many air forces.
 They argue as to whether the aircraft that have replaced it will be able to deliver the quantity of stores over similar ranges with the same precision.
 However, specifications show that they can, at least on paper.

-The F-14 Tomcat aircraft were built before production ended in 1991.
+A total of 712 F-14 Tomcat aircraft were built before production ended in 1991.
 The aircraft was retired from use by the United States Navy on September 22, 2006.